Stefano’s RomeCabs is pleased to offer long-distance non-stop private transfers between Italy’s major cities.

 If you wish to PREPAY via PayPal or Credit Card, you may do so online when CONFIRMING your booking by SELECTING your preferred option of payment.

-We kindly ask that cancellations be made at least 7 days prior to the Date of Service.
+Cancellations must be made at least 72 HOURS prior to the Time of Service.
 Cancellations can only be accepted by E-Mail and confirmed by our office.
 Cancellations are not accepted via phone, text message, or 3rd party.

 Sedans priced for 1-2 passengers can accommodate up to 2 standard suitcases and up to 2 small carryons.